Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

-be prepared to receive (and silently ignore) XuD notifications for subscriptions it has previously removed, since there is no way to prevent the situation where a XuD notification is in flight from server to client while the client's UNSUBSCRIBE-XFR message cancelling that subscription is simultaneously in flight from client to server.
+be prepared to receive (and silently ignore) XuD notifications for subscriptions it has previously removed, since there is no way to prevent the situation where a XuD notification is in flight from server to client while the client's unsubscribe message cancelling that subscription is simultaneously in flight from client to server.

 ## XuD SUBSCRIBE-XFR